 There are three simple ways to get a blurry background behind your subject.
 This post covers one of them in detail: how you blur the blur the background using motion.
 More on how to blur the background by controlling your lens focusing and with photo editing software is covered here: background blur.

 Why would you want a blur the background?
 It's a great way to visually separate your subject from the background and create the feeling of action!
 It's an advanced technique that will put you ahead of the rest of the photography crowd.

 This article is on how to get a blurry background on purpose by creating motion blur in your background.
 If you want to know how to blur the background using focus control or digital retouching go to blur the background.

-You can use a technique called panning to create motion blur of the background.
+You can use a technique called panning to create motion blur.
 It takes a little experimenting to find just the right shutter speed.
 You'll find that picking the best shutter speed depends on the exact situation you're shooting in as well as how much blur you want to achieve.

 You will use a faster shutter speed if you want your subject to be perfectly sharp.
 If a little bit of subject blur is desired, then a slightly slower shutter speed is used.